openebs/openebs/contribute/design/1.x/cstor/pdb/20200113-cstor-poddisruptionbudget.md

   be created with following details:
     - All the pool names where the volume replicas are scheduled will be added as labels on PDB[Why? to identify the PDB without iterating over all the existing PDBS].
-    - PDB name will be added as label(openebs.io/pod-disruption-budget: <pdb_name>)
+- Once PDB exists for those pools, PDB name will be added as label(openebs.io/pod-disruption-budget: <pdb_name>) on CVC[why?
-      on CVC name will be added as annotation[why?
 To identify how many volumes are referring particular PDB.
 So during deprovisioning time if there are no reference to PDB then PDB can be deleted].
-- During deprovision of volume CVC controller will verify is there any other volume referring to PDB created among those pools.
-If such volume exists then PDB will be destroyed and then finalizers will be removed from CVC or else finalizers will be removed from CVC.
+- During deprovision of volume CVC controller will verify is there any other cStor volume referring to this PDB(i.e PDB created among current volume replica pools).
+  If no such volume exists then PDB will be destroyed and then finalizers will be removed from CVC or else finalizers will be removed from CVC.

 #### Sample Yaml
 Example PDB yaml: